danielberkompas/telephonist/README.md

 ### Basic Concepts

-Like most state machines, Telephonist State machines are based around two
-concepts: state and transitions.
+Like most state machines, Telephonist state machines are based on two concepts: state and transitions.

 #### State